-The District relies on local groundwater from Edgar Canyon, imported water supplies purchased from the San Gorgonio Pass Water Agency (SGPWA), and in near-term recycled water purchased from the City of Beaumont.
+The District relies on local groundwater from Edgar Canyon, groundwater from the Beaumont Groundwater Basin, imported water supplies purchased from the San Gorgonio Pass Water Agency (SGPWA), and in near-term recycled water purchased from the City of Beaumont.

 The District has a potable water system and a non-potable water system.
 The potable water system is supplied exclusively by groundwater wells; the non-potable water system is designed to convey non-potable groundwater, recycled water, untreated imported water, and potable water, as make-up, or a blend of all.